anattadesign/AnattaDesign-frontend-development-guidelines/css.md

 Use tools such as the [W3C CSS validator](https://jigsaw.w3.org/css-validator/) to test.

-Using valid CSS is a measurable baseline quality attribute that allows to spot CSS code that may not have any effect and can be removed, and that ensures proper CSS usage.

 Don't use resets
 ------------------------------------------------

-For maximum control over CSS across platforms, a lot of people used to use CSS resets to remove every style, before then building things back up themselves.
-This certainly has its merits, but especially in the modern world CSS resets can be overkill, resulting in lots of extra time spent reimplementing things that weren't completely broken in the first place, like default margins, list styles, etc.
+For maximum control over CSS across platforms, it is common practice to use CSS resets to return every style to default value.
+This allows you to build the values back up yourself.
+This certainly has its merits, but especially in the modern world, CSS resets can be overkill.
+Following this practive can result in a great deal of of extra time spent reimplementing items that weren't completely broken in the first place, like default margins, list styles, etc.

-If you really feel like you need to use a reset, consider using [normalize.css by Nicolas Gallagher](http://necolas.github.io/normalize.css/), which aims to just make things more consistent across browsers, get rid of some default annoyances that we always remove (the margins on `<body>`, for example) and fix a few bugs.
+If you really feel like you need to use a reset, consider using [normalize.css by Nicolas Gallagher](http://necolas.github.io/normalize.css/), which aims to make things more consistent across browsers, get rid of some default annoyances that we always remove (the margins on `<body>`, for example) and fix a few bugs.

 CSS Hacks
 ------------------------------------------------

 Avoid user agent detection as well as CSS “hacks”—try a different approach first.

 It’s tempting to address styling differences over user agent detection or special CSS filters, workarounds, and hacks.
-Both approaches should be considered last resort in order to achieve and maintain an efficient and manageable code base.
+Both approaches should be considered a last resort in order to achieve and maintain an efficient and manageable code base.
 Put another way, giving detection and hacks a free pass will hurt projects in the long run as projects tend to take the way of least resistance.
 That is, allowing and making it easy to use detection and hacks means using detection and hacks more frequently—and more frequently is too frequently.

 CSS Quotation Marks
 ------------------------------------------------